 4. Make any additional contributions

 Looking to make additional contributions to your HSA?
 The good news is that if you haven’t filed for the tax year yet and haven’t maxed out your annual contribution, you can still make additional contributions to your HSA to count toward the prior year.
-In 2021, you have until May 17, 2021 to make additional HSA contributions for 2020.
 Normally, it’s recommended to do it by early April to be sure there’s enough time for any changes to process in your account and allow you to still complete and meet the tax return deadline.

 Please note: In a couple states, HSA funds are taxed.